King's Cliffe

 King's Cliffe (variously spelt Kings Cliffe, King's Cliff, Kings Cliff, Kingscliffe) is a village and civil parish on Willow Brook, a tributary of the River Nene, about 9 mi northeast of Corby in North Northamptonshire.
 The parish adjoins the county boundary with the City of Peterborough and the village is about 12 mi west of the city centre.
-The village is not far from the boundary with Lincolnshire and about 6 mi south of Stamford.
+The village is not far from the Northamptonshire boundaries with both Cambridgeshire and Lincolnshire, and is about 6 mi south of Stamford.

 Population

-The 2001 Census recorded a parish population of 1,137 people, increasing to 1,202 at the 2011 Census.
+The 2001 census recorded a parish population of 1,137 people, increasing to 1,202 at the 2011 Census.
+This later increased to 1,585 at the 2021 Census.